 - The Gift Bag- more on that later

 - Completion codes and discounts!

-All the big registries offer coupons on any items that are not purchased from your registry when the baby is born.
+All the big registries offer coupons on any items not purchased from your registry when the baby is born.
 These can be anywhere from 15-20% off.
 That is big savings on baby gear!
 If you pick the item from the cheapest store and then stack the completion code, you will be getting a nice discount on some big stuff.
-That’s why I suggest to sign up for all the registries- that way you have the coupons no matter which store is cheapest at the moment
+That’s why I suggest to sign up for all the registries- that way, you have the coupons no matter which store is cheapest at the moment.

 Setting Up a Baby Registry Tips and Tricks: